orlandi/neurongen/README.md

 network:
 {
+    # Wheter you generate the network or not.
-    generation = true;       # true/false.
-If false it uses the files specified
+    # If false it uses the files specified
-                             # in the input section to generate a new
+    # in the input section to generate a new network
-network
     # (this is experimental)
+    generation = true;

-    pattern:                 # Pattern (substrate) parameters
+    # Pattern (substrate) parameters
+    pattern:
     {
-        file = "patterns/circ.png";   # Input file used to generate the pattern.
+        # Input file used to generate the pattern.
-                             # This file is a 2-bit png image (black &
+        # This file is a 2-bit png image (black & white)
-white)
-                             # That tells the program where neurons can
+        # that tells the program where neurons can grow:
-grow:
-                             # (Black pixel = allowed / white pixel =
+        # (Black pixel = allowed / white pixel = forbidden)
-forbidden)
-                             # Note that the program assumes periodic
+        # Note that the program assumes periodic boundary
-boundary
         # conditions (toroidal).
-If you want to set
+If you want to set non-periodic
-non-periodic
-                             # boundary conditions just make the pixels
-in the border
+        # boundary conditions just make the pixels in the border
         # white
-        width = 10.0;
+        file = "circ.png";

-        height = 10.0;       # Width and height of the culture.
+        # Width and height of the culture.
 The size of each pixel
-                             # comes from dividing these values by the
-number of pixels
+        # comes from dividing these values by the number of pixels
         # in each dimension of the image.
 Ex.
-The
-circ.png image is
+The circ.png image is
         # 350x350 pixels.
-This corresponds to a
-pixel size of
+This corresponds to a pixel size of
         # ~0.03x0.03 mm.
-Note that if you want to
-use complex geometries
+Note that if you want to use complex geometries
-                             # you should set a pixel size bigger than
-the dendritic tree
+        # you should set a pixel size bigger than the dendritic tree
         # or you will run into bugs.
+        width = 10.0;
+        height = 10.0;
     };

-    neurons = 20000;         # Number of neurons
+    # Number of neurons
+    neurons = 20000;

     soma:
     {
-        radius = 0.0075;     # Soma radius (remember, in mm)
+        # Soma radius (remember, in mm)
+        radius = 0.0075;
     };

     dendritic_tree:
     {
-        type = "homogeneous"; # (homogeneous/fractal) Type of dendritic
+        # (homogeneous/fractal) Type of dendritic tree structure.
-tree structure.
         # fractal was never implemented.
+        type = "homogeneous";

-        shape = "circular";   # Shape of the dentric tree (only circular was implemented)
+        # Shape of the dentric tree (only circular was implemented)
+        shape = "circular";

-        radius_distribution = "gaussian"; # Distribution used to
-generate the sizes
+        # Distribution used to generate the sizes
         #(gaussian/rayleigh)
+        radius_distribution = "gaussian";

+        # mean and std deviation parameters of the chosen distribution
         radius_mean = 0.15;
-        radius_std_dev = 0.02; # mean and std deviation parameters of
+        radius_std_dev = 0.02;
-the chosen distribution
     };

+    # Axon parameters, I will finish commenting them later.
+    # If you want more details look at neuron.cc and
+    # the neuronnamespace.h
     axon:
     {
-        type = "segmented";   # Axon parameters, I will finish comenting them later.
+        type = "segmented";
-                              # If you want more details look at
-neuron.cc and
-                              # the neuronnamespace.h
         length_distribution = "rayleigh";
         length_mean = 0;
         length_std_deviation = 0.8;